kaykruk/interview-task/README.md

 # Windows and Linux Server Management with Ansible

-This repository contains Ansible playbooks and roles for managing Windows and Linux servers in a development, testing, and production environment.
+This repository contains Ansible playbooks and roles for managing Windows and Linux servers in a testing, and production environment.

 Virtualbox was used instead of vmware